omnidotdev/tilt-extensions/README.md

 Learn more about Tilt extensions [here](https://docs.tilt.dev/extensions.html).

+## Extensions

+- `dotenv_values`: Load environment variables from a file into a dictionary

 ## License

 The code in this repository is licensed under MIT, &copy; Omni LLC.
 See [LICENSE.md](LICENSE.md) for more information.